securitytxt/security-txt/README.md

 Here is a list of all available options:

 **In-scope:** Define what targets are in scope.
-You can use wildcards.
+You can use wildcards and add your desktop applications, mobile applications, and open source projects to the list.

 ```
 In-scope: *.example.com
+In-scope: github.com/example-project
 ```

 **Out-of-scope:** Define what targets are not in scope.